sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 Info: There is a small cyclic dependency: JavaSMT itself depends on the Java components of Yices2.

-As long as no API was changed and compilation suceeds, simply execute `ant publish-artifacts-yices2`.
+As long as no API was changed and compilation succeeds, simply execute `ant publish-artifacts-yices2`.

 If the API was changed, we need to break the dependency cycle for the publication and revert this later: edit `lib/ivy.xml` and replace the dependency towards `javasmt-yices2` with the dependency towards `javasmt-solver-yices2`